census-instrumentation/opencensus-website/content/integrations/blog.md

 #### Requirements

-* Raspberry Pi 2B+ with Go 1.8 and greater installed
+* Raspberry Pi 2B+ with Go 1.8 or greater installed
-* PC under Mac OS or Ubuntu
+* PC under Mac OS or UNIX
 * Raspberry Pi and PC are under the same LAN
-* Arduino UNO with Arduino IDE 1.8.5 and greater
+* Arduino UNO with Arduino IDE 1.8.5 or greater
 * Sensors including DHT11, HTU21D and SparkFun sound detector
-* Enable Stackdriver Monitoring on the Project
+* A Google Cloud project with Stackdriver Monitoring enabled.
+You could also use other backend servers such as Prometheus.

 #### Installation